Undergraduate Policies and Procedures

 Accelerated Evening Degree courses can only be added, with the permission of the instructor, prior to the second meeting of the class.

-A request for withdrawal from an Accelerated Evening Degree course after the end of the drop period must be approved the Student Financing Office, the student's instructor, academic advisor, and by the Registrar.
+A request for withdrawal from an Accelerated Evening Degree course after the end of the drop period must be approved the Financial Aid Office, academic advisor, and by the Registrar.
 If a request for withdrawal from a course after the drop period is approved, it will be reflected by a "Withdrawal" (W) on the student's transcript.
-Withdrawal forms are available from the Student Financining Office.

 Summer Session Courses